Directorate-General of the Civil Guard: Single control and current split

 Between September 2006 and December 2011, the Directorates-General of the Police and of the Civil Guard were merged by Prime Minister Zapatero with the purpose of «carry out the tasks of both police forces in a more integral, homogeneous and coordinated way».
 In 2008, it was known that the Interior Minister, Alfredo Pérez Rubalcaba, was not comfortable with this union of command and wanted to split them again, but that was not the opinion of the Prime Minister and remained together.
 In 2009 it was created the University Center of the Civil Guard, integrated in the directorate-general.
 During this time both agencies maintained their differentiated structure and legal regime, with a different Coordination Office for each body.
 In addition, the positions of deputy directors of Operations (Director Adjunto Operativo, DAO) were created as a technical assistance organ to the director-general.
 There was one DAO for each law enforcement agency.

-With the arrival of Prime Minister Rajoy to the government and the appointment of Juan Ignacio Zoido as Interior Miniter, they decided to split the command again considering that the coordination task was a duty of the Secretary of State for Security and that every agency needed to have their own command.
+With the arrival of Prime Minister Rajoy to the government and the appointment of Juan Ignacio Zoido as Interior Minister, they decided to split the command again considering that the coordination task was a duty of the Secretary of State for Security and that every agency needed to have their own command.
 In July 2017, Minister Zoido abolished the positions of deputy directors of Operations, a decision that was reversed by Minister Fernando Grande-Marlaska in July of the following year.